rosariosm/wp-vidatec/wp-content/plugins/page-scroll-to-id/readme.txt

 == Upgrade Notice ==

+= 1.6.6 =

+Fixed dynamic elements would not work automatically, fixed some links would not get highlighted when using full URLs.

+= 1.6.5 =

+Added "Page scroll to id target" block and new features for Gutenberg block editor, added exclude selectors option, added new offset options, fixed various issues and bugs.

 = 1.6.4 =

 Fixed a minor bug affecting the "Prevent other scripts from handling plugin's links" option.